tnichols217/notes/APBiology/3/Notes/BILL/Test Topics.md

 4. Oxidation/reduction in terms of H

->	Losing a hydrogen is oxidation, which releases energy, a
+>	Losing a hydrogen is oxidation, which releases energy, and gaining one is storing energy (reduction)

 5. Respiration